slic3r/Slic3r/doc/How to build - Windows.md

 * Specifically, the problem arises when building boost.
 Boost build tool appends all build options into paths of intermediate files, which are not handled correctly by either `b2.exe` or possibly `ninja` (?).

-### Building SuperSlicer with Visual Studio
+### Building Slic3r with Visual Studio

-First obtain the SuperSlicer sources via either git or by extracting the source archive.
+First obtain the Slic3r sources via either git or by extracting the source archive.

 Then you will need to note down the so-called 'prefix path' to the dependencies, this is the location of the dependencies packages + `\usr\local` appended.

-When ready, open the relevant Visual Studio command line and `cd` into the directory with SuperSlicer sources.
+When ready, open the relevant Visual Studio command line and `cd` into the directory with Slic3r sources.
 Use these commands to prepare Visual Studio solution file:

     mkdir build